ImmuneDynamics/ImmuneDynamics.github.io/research/time-series.md

 </div>

 Building on ChronoClust’s success, we were curious as to whether its tracking methodology could be used to enhance an existing algorithm.
-Following our [previous clustering algorithm benchmarking study](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab038/6122691) which found FlowSOM clustering algorithm to be extremely effective in clustering benchmark single time-point cytometry data, we developed TrackSOM, a temporal clustering and tracking algorithm which fuses ChronoClust's tracking methodology with the clustering prowess of FlowSOM.
+Following our [previous clustering algorithm benchmarking study](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab038/6122691) which found FlowSOM clustering algorithm to be extremely effective in clustering benchmark single time-point cytometry data, we developed TrackSOM ([paper](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7), [Github](https://github.com/ghar1821/TrackSOM)), a temporal clustering and tracking algorithm which fuses ChronoClust's tracking methodology with the clustering prowess of FlowSOM.
 In summary, TrackSOM amalgamates data from all time-point into one dataset, and thereafter cluster them using the Self Organising Map (SOM).
 For each time-point, TrackSOM then isolates the non-empty SOM nodes for that time-point, and perform consensus hierarchical clustering on them.
 Tracking of the resulting meta-clusters then ensues, by virtue of the SOM nodes.